A dude ranch vacation where you get to do things together like a family.

 9. If I have to cancel after mailing in my check, would I get a refund?

 Answer: Our policy is as follows.
 If you cancel at least 60 days ahead of your arrival date, then you would get back your deposit less a 20% administration fee.
-If you cancel less than 60 days, then we would only refund your deposit if we can fill the space we were holding for you.
-We also provide you the opportunity to move to a different time due to an emergency so you don’t lose your deposit.
+If you cancel less than 60 days, there is no refund available.
+Instead, we provide you the opportunity to move to a different time due to an emergency so you don’t lose your deposit.
 Some changes rates might apply.
 If you have a large deposit, we recommend that you look into travelers insurance.
 We try to work with each cancellation to give you a chance to re-book later if possible.
 Cancellation refunds can take up to 2 weeks to be completed.

 10. Can I keep a cooler in my room or cabin?